-Join in DOC conservation volunteering, training, teaching, events and projects, have your say on issues, and apply for permits and funding.
+Join DOC in conservation volunteering, training, teaching, events and projects, have your say on issues, and apply for permits and funding.

 Practical information on the Health & Safety at Work Act and what it means for you.
 Includes case studies, tools and resources.

-An organisation that accelerates community-led change.
+Inspiring Communities is an organisation that accelerates community-led change.
 Using its experience and expertise to mentor, broker, train and connect communities to become even better places to live, work and invest in.

 Kaibosh collects quality surplus food from businesses and provides it to community groups supporting those in need in Wellington and the Hutt Valley.
 Since 2008 they have rescued more than 1 million kgs of food, provided more than 3 million meals and reduced carbon emissions by more than 800,000 kgs.
 Businesses and individuals can also donate money to Kaibosh, and volunteer time to help rescue food.

 KiwiHarvest collects quality surplus fresh food from markets, supermarkets, wholesalers, farmers, and prepared meals from cafes, corporate events and caterers then deliver it to those who need it most.
 100% of the food rescued is delivered, free of charge, to New Zealand’s charities and shared with people in need.
 Since 2012, around 2 million kg of food has been saved, more than 6 million meals delivered and carbon emissions reduced by more than 7 million.
 There are opportunities to volunteer time, and donate products, services and expertise.